0xweb-org/hardhat/readme.md

 - `npx hardhat compile --sources /foo/bar/qux` - compiles solidity files which are located outside the `/contracts` folder
 - `npx hardhat compile --artifacts /dist` - set custom folder for artifacts (ABI JSONs and TS contracts)
 - `npx hardhat compile --watch` - Compile the sources and waits to recompile on changes
-- `npx hardhat compile --tsgen false` - Do not generate the TS classes
 - `npx hardhat compile --package path/to/package/folder` - You can split your project into packages, and with the command compile the contracts in a package, the sources will be searched in that directory, and the artifacts output will be written to that directory
+- `npx hardhat compile --tsgen false` - Do not generate the TS classes.
+Installs all the contracts from the sources directory.
+- `npx hardhat compile --install TimelockController` - Installs only specified Artifact name or *.sol paths.
+Comma separated.
 ----